somleng/freeswitch-config/docs/DEPLOYMENT.md

 ```

 Replace `user` and `password` with the [account details authorized to publish SES messages](https://github.com/somleng/twilreapi/blob/master/docs/DEPLOYMENT.md#setup-an-admin-account-for-managing-aws-sns-messages).
 Replace `somleng.example.org` with your [Twilreapi host](https://github.com/somleng/twilreapi).

+You should get a response like the following:

 ```json
 {